luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ```

 ## Combining results
+About 2G of memory required; completed in about 10 min
 Combine aligned files that are stored in the folders `to_combine`  to form one final table called `INCLUSION_LEVELS_FULL-Hsa6-hg19.tabz`.
 This is the file that you send to differential splicing command.
 Can specify hg38.
-The output directory contains the sub-folders to combine..
+The output directory contains the sub-folders to combine.
 ```bash
 #move to to_combine directory with merged aligned files
 cd /home/camp/ziffo/working/oliver/projects/airals/splicing/raphaelle_vast_tools/vast_out/to_combine